skfolio.optimization.MeanRisk#

 Solver parameters.
 For example,

-for the solver “CLARABEL” and the CVXPY default otherwise.
-For more details about solver arguments, check the CVXPY documentation: https://www.cvxpy.org/tutorial/advanced/index.html#setting-solver-options- scale_objectivefloat, optional
+solver_params=dict(verbose=True).
+The default (None) is use{"tol_gap_abs": 1e-9, "tol_gap_rel": 1e-9}for “CLARABEL”,{"numerics/feastol": 1e-8, "limits/gap": 1e-8}for SCIP and the solver default otherwise.
+For more details about solver arguments, check the CVXPY documentation: https://www.cvxpy.org/tutorial/solvers- scale_objectivefloat, optional

 Scale each objective element by this value.
 It can be used to increase the optimization accuracies in specific cases.
 The default (

-) is set depending on the problem.- scale_constraintsfloat, optional
+None) is set depending on the problem.- scale_constraintsfloat, optional

 Scale each constraint element by this value.
 It can be used to increase the optimization accuracies in specific cases.
 The default (

-) is set depending on the problem.- save_problembool, default=False
+None) is set depending on the problem.- save_problembool, default=False

 If this is set to True, the CVXPY Problem is saved in

-Portfolio parameters passed to the portfolio evaluated by the
+Portfolio parameters forwarded to the resulting

 - Attributes: